slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 <dt>Intended for<dd>

-Build platforms and organizations wanting to ensure a baseline level of integrity for build environments at the time of build image generation.
+Build platforms and organizations wanting to ensure a baseline level of integrity for build environments at the time of build image distrbution.

 <dt>Requirements<dd>